 Melissa Badenhorst from Worldwide Information Services (WWIS) spoke at the first eResearch workshop and demonstrated the research tracking capabilities within InCitesTM, a research analytics tool from Thomson Reuters.
 The demo was insightful and lead to a lively discussion about how the tool, which the NWU already has a license for, could be used by researchers and research administrators to benchmark research activities within the university.

-The next item on the agenda was an update from Library Services (Mafikeng, Potchefstroom, and Vaal Triangle Campuses), the Research Support Office, and Information Technology about their current standing and future vision for embracing technology to enhance research.
+The next item on the agenda was an update from Library Services (Mahikeng, Potchefstroom, and Vanderbijlpark Campuses), the Research Support Office, and Information Technology about their current standing and future vision for embracing technology to enhance research.

 The workshop provided a great opportunity to learn about ongoing initiatives in the various areas and also to plan collaborative actions for the next few months.
 The next workshop is planned for early December and will focus specifically on Research Data Management.